Duncan-Wood/Project-4-Capstone/README.md

 <br/>

 ## Check Out The Frontend!
-To see the code for the backend of Thrivetracker, visit the following link:<br/>
+To see the code for the frontend of Thrivetracker, visit the following link:<br/>
 [ThriveTracker Frontend](https://github.com/Duncan-Wood/ThriveTracker-Frontend)